opendistro-for-elasticsearch/sql/docs/dev/SemanticAnalysis.md

 }
 ```

-Firstly, visitor needs to enforce the visiting order of SQL query.
+Firstly, nodeVisitor needs to enforce the visiting order of SQL query.
 Because some clause like FROM is essentially the definition of symbol, it is required to be visited before other clause such as WHERE which is the resolution of symbol.
 Currently the visiting process is being performed in the following order:

  1. **FROM**: define all symbols in index mapping in context for later resolution
  2. **WHERE**